mattmakai/fullstackpython.com/content/pages/04-web-development/15-web-design.markdown

 accomplish their tasks is a major part of building modern web applications.

+## Getting started if you have no "eye" for design

 ## Designing for various screen sizes
 Separating the content from the rules for how to display the content allows devices to render the output differently based on factors such as screen size